 When we say “change stories”, we mean a compilation of diverse narratives about how the city transformed over time.

-Researchers will explore the historical, social, political, economic and cultural context in which each city’s transformation occurred.
+Researchers are exploring the historical, social, political, economic and cultural context in which each city’s transformation occurred.
 Using participatory and ethnographic methods, including storytelling, the team will seek out the “change stories” in each city.
 Local and global partners will study and share these stories to spark learning in other places.

 Collaboration